Spin density matrix of baryon-antibaryon pairs in electron-positron annihilation with $P$ and $CP$ violation including electron mass: Summary

 \section{Summary}

-This paper explicitly gives the spin density matrix for spin half baryon-antibaryon pairs produced through one-photon exchange in electron-positron annihilation.
+This paper explicitly gives the spin density matrix for spin half baryon-antibaryon pairs produced through one-photon exchange in polarized electron-positron annihilation.
 The $P$ and $CP$ violation in the vertex of virtual photon coupling to the baryon pairs are considered and the electron mass correction is included.
 The calculation of polarization and correlation is performed by the method of spin projection operator and the final results are obtained in the centre-of-mass frame.
-The whole spin density matrix is written down in a compact way for later calculation of the full angular distributions of sequential decays within the helicity formalism.
+The whole spin density matrix is written down in a compact way for later calculation of the full angular distributions of sequential decays within the helicity formalism and and the quantum entanglement of hyperon-anti-hyperon pairs.
+The beam polarization introduces new $\sin\theta$ and $\cos\theta$ dependence to observables, confronting the angular distribution of TPE contribution.
+The transverse polarization of beams further induces azimuthal angular $\phi$ dependence.

+Our results are consistent with those for the unpolarized electron and positron beams and portable to the experimental analysis of longitudinal and transversely polarized beams \cite{Zhang:2025oks,Salone:2022lpt,Cao:2024tvz}.
 The parameters of $e^+e^- \to J/\psi \to \Lambda (p \pi^-) \bar\Lambda (\overline p \pi^+)$ in our prescription are infered from recent BESIII data.
 Our framework would be also used to study the $P$ and $CP$ violation in $\tau$ lepton pair production~\cite{Banerjee:2022sgf,Huang:2025ghw}.
-Our results are obtained for the unpolarized electron and positron beams and portable to the cases of longitudinal and transversely polarized beams \cite{Zhang:2025oks,Salone:2022lpt,Cao:2024tvz}.
+Even though the electron mass corrections are minor, properly accounting for them is crucial to avoid misleading interpretations when probing similarly delicate $P$ and $CP$-violating signals.